 - Dispute resolution education is also effective in psychotherapeutic strategies

 Addressing the sleep issues associated with PTSD directly helps to relieve those issues, reducing the effects of PTSD in general and we should forget not to combine with the right PTSD medication.
 Specifically, imagery rehearsal therapy, preparation, and rehearsing adaptive ways of dealing with nightmares.
 Sleep issues associated with PTSD can be reduced with calming exercises, constructive self-talk, and screening for other sleep problems.
-There are several different kinds of medications that can be useful in the treatment of post-traumatic stress disorder (PTSD/ PTSD medication); these include:
+There are several different kinds of medications that can be useful in the treatment of post-traumatic stress disorder (PTSD/ PTSD medication);

 - Antidepressants: Stress disorder (PTSD).
 A class of medicines treats depressive disorders by fixing chemical imbalances in the brain’s neurotransmitters.
 They are a form of PTSD medication (e.g., sertraline, paroxetine).